MoSync/MoSyncDoc/howto-template.md

 ## Line breaks

-Do not line-break paragraps, make the editor soft-wrap your lines.
+Do not line-break paragraphs, make the editor soft-wrap your lines.
 Like in this paragraph that is written as one long line that wraps in the editor.

 If you want to make a line break, you can end the line with two backslash characters (\\\\).
 This is [kramdown syntax](http://kramdown.rubyforge.org/syntax.html#paragraphs).
 This can for example be useful to insert breaks in list items, like in this example: